zhamby1/twitterCloneBackend/README.md

 Here is a list of all the queries you can do in Mongoose:
 <https://mongoosejs.com/docs/queries.html>

+Check out the app.js file for the implementation of the model and the GET (grab all tweets) and POST (add a tweet to the DB) routes.

 ## Deploying Backend
 We will use Railway to deploy or app
 URL - <https://railway.com>

-First create a github repo of your project (make sure it is public)
+First create a Github repo of your project (make sure it is public)

 Click on deploy app from Github and select your Repo